inducer/pyopencl/doc/types.rst

 .. note::

     The OpenCL type ``bool`` does not have a corresponding :mod:`numpy` type defined here, because OpenCL does not specify the in-memory representation (or even the storage size) for this type.

 Vector Types
 ------------

-The corresponding vector types are also made available in the same package, allowing you to easily create numpy arrays with the appropriate memory layout.
+The corresponding vector types are also made available in the same package, allowing you to easily create :mod:`numpy` arrays with the appropriate memory layout.

 .. doctest::